bonolo/bike-sharing-R/README.md

 - `count` has a wide range
 - The heavily right-tailed distribution means percentage errors are more important than absolute value.
-- A bike sharing scheme would probably want to penalize under estimates more than over estimates.
+- A bike sharing scheme would probably want to penalize under-estimates more than over-estimates.
 - Both the predicted and the actual can be big numbers, in which cases RMSLE doesn't penalize big differences.

 ## 3. Data